Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 - [ ] I have reviewed following [Resource Provider guidelines](https://aka.ms/rpguidelines), including
   [ARM resource provider contract](https://github.com/Azure/azure-resource-manager-rpc) and [REST guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md) (estimated time: 4 hours).
-  I understand this is required before I can request review from an ARM API Review board.
+  I understand this is required before I can proceed to Step 2, "ARM Review", for this PR.

+### Breaking changes review (Step 1)

+- If the automation determines you have breaking changes, i.e. Step 1 from the diagram applies to you, you must follow the [Breaking changes process].
+  **IMPORTANT** This applies even if you claim you can skip the breaking change review, for any reason.
+Such claims must be reviewed too, and the process is the same.

-### ARM API changes review
+### ARM API changes review (Step 2)

-- If this PR is in purview of ARM review then automation will add `ARMReview` label.
+- If this PR is in purview of ARM review then automation will add the `ARMReview` label.
 - If you want to force ARM review, add the label yourself.
 - Proceed according to the diagram at the top of this comment.

-### Breaking changes review

-- If the automation determines you have breaking changes, i.e. Step 1 from the diagram, you must follow the [Breaking changes process].
-  **IMPORTANT** This applies even if you claim you can skip the breaking change review, for any reason.
-Such claims must be reviewed too, and the process is the same.

 ## Getting help

 - For general PR approval workflow, see the diagram at the top of this comment.